Classical Concert Series

 The Gesualdo Six - Tues 25 May

 The award-wining British vocal ensemble will perform from Perth Museum & Art Gallery, presenting a programme of works from Renaissance Italy and exploring how the madrigal came to be a powerful and popular form for communicating ardent emotions.
+Catch up until 3 June.

-Russian Soul; the story of Rachmaninov in Song - Thu 27 May
+Russian Soul: the story of Rachmaninov in Song - Thu 27 May

 Russian soprano Ilona Domnich, pianist Sholto Kynoch and critic and broadcaster Michael White present this unique words-and-music concert exploring the life and songs of Rachmaninov.
+Catch up until 5 June.

 Sitkovestky Trio - Fri 28th May

 Established as an exceptional piano trio of today, the Sikovetsky Trio will perform Schumann’s Fantasiestücke and Tchaikovsky’s Piano Trio in A minor.
+Catch up until 6 June.

 Scottish Chamber Orchestra and Nicola Benedetti - Sat 29 May

 Exceptional Scottish violinist Nicola Benedetti returns to the Orchestra to reconsider one of the masterpieces she played a year ago: Mendelssohn’s dazzling Violin Concerto.
 Beforehand, SCO co-leader Benjamin Marquise Gilmore directs Mozart’s sunny, playful Symphony No. 33.
+Catch up until 7 June.